Skip to content

 Additional Responsibilities of Tax Preparers

 Primary tax preparers responsibilities go beyond preparing and filing tax documents with relevant agencies.
 Business and individual clients often trust these professionals with additional roles tied to their financial needs.
-For instance, tax preparation experts can be tasked with:
+For instance, tax preparation specialist can be tasked with:

 Representing Clients During Audits